in28minutes/in28minutes.github.io/_blog/articles/2017-12-02-spring-boot-and-iBatis-with-h2.md

 A few details:

-- `Student.java` - The bean to store student details.
+- `Student.java` - The bean is used to hold student information.
-- `StudentMyBatisRepository.java` - Contains all the methods to store and retrieve student details to the H2 database.
+- `StudentMyBatisRepository.java` - Includes all of the methods for storing and retrieving student information from the H2 database.
-- `schema.sql` - Since we are using an in memory database, we define the tables as part of our application code in this file.
+- `schema.sql` - Because we are utilising an in memory database, we define the tables in this file as part of our application code.
-- `data.sql` - We use data.sql to populate the initial student data.
+- `data.sql` - To supply the initial student data, we utilise data.sql.
-- SpringBoot2MyBatisWithH2Application.java - The main Spring Boot Application class which is used to launch up the application.
-We will extend `CommandLineRunner` interface and implement `public void run(String... args)` method to launch the spring jdbc code when the server launches up.
+- SpringBoot2MyBatisWithH2Application.java - This is the primary Spring Boot Application class that is used to start the application.
+We will extend the `CommandLineRunner` interface and add the `public void run method (String... args)` method to launch the spring jdbc code when the server launches up.
-- `pom.xml` - Contains all the dependencies needed to build this project.
-We will use Spring Boot Starter myBatis and Web other than Developer Tools and H2 as in memory database.
+- `pom.xml` - This package contains all of the dependencies required to develop this project.
+In addition to Developer Tools and H2, we will utilise Spring Boot Starter myBatis and Web.

 ## Tools you will need
 - Maven 3.0+ is your build tool
 - Your favorite IDE.
-We use Eclipse.
+We use Eclipse or IntelliJ.
-- JDK 1.8+
+- JDK 17+

 ## Complete Maven Project With Code Examples
 > Our Github repository has all the code examples - https://github.com/in28minutes/spring-boot-examples/tree/master/spring-boot-2-myBatis-with-h2